vittorioromeo/bcs_thesis/source/20_ecs/12_ee_ooc.md

 #### Address-based

-One possible approach would be either checking or asserting the existence of a behavior and then access it directly through the entity.
-A requirement is having behaviors store a reference to their parent entity:
+A possible approach would be either checking or asserting the existence of a behavior and then access it directly through the entity.
+A requirement is that behaviors store a reference to their parent entity:

 ```cpp
 class behavior